sandor11/fluid/README.md

 # fluid
-A web application framework designed to make the boundaries between client and server fluid.
+A web application framework designed to make the boundaries between client and server invisible.